Skip to main content

 The Commission generally does not hold a hearing or conduct further investigative activities in expedited reviews.
 Commissioners base their injury determination in expedited reviews on the facts available, including the Commission’s prior injury and review determinations, responses received to its notice of institution, data collected by staff in connection with the reviews, and information provided by the Department of Commerce.

-The five-year (sunset) reviews concerning Strontium Chromate from Austria and France were instituted on October 1, 2024.
+The five-year (sunset) reviews concerning polyethylene terephthalate film, sheet, and strip from China, United Arab Emirates, India, and Taiwan were instituted on August 1, 2025.

-On January 6, 2025, the Commission determined to conduct expedited five-year reviews.
-Chair Amy A. Karpel and Commissioners David S. Johanson, Rhonda K. Schmidtlein, and Jason E. Kearns concluded that the domestic interested party group response was adequate and the respondent interested party group response was inadequate, and voted for expedited reviews.
+On December 22, 2025, the Commission determined to conduct expedited five-year reviews.
+Chair Amy A. Karpel and Commissioners David S. Johanson and Jason E. Kearns concluded that the domestic interested party group responses were adequate and the respondent interested party group responses were inadequate, and voted for expedited reviews for China, India, Taiwan, and United Arab Emirates.

 # # #